VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

 This section is closely related to the RI and the chapters follow the chronology of the project to develop the RI.
-Each chapter describes relevant features of the domain model, infrastructure elements, architecture, and UI that the team were concerned with during that phase of the project.
+Each chapter describes relevant features of the domain model, infrastructure elements, architecture, and UI that the team was concerned with during that phase of the project.
 Some parts of the system are discussed in several chapters and this reflects the fact that the team revisited certain areas during later stages.
 Each of these chapters will discuss how and